bschrag620/pp_sql/README.md

 You can also disable log formatting by specifying `PpSql.add_rails_logger_formatting=false` in initializers.

-## Disable during `db:migrate`

 Formatting the sql messages can add significant overhead to the schema dump portion of the database migration process.
-This overhead can be avoided by setting `PpSql.disable_during_db_migrate = true`.
+This overhead can be avoided by setting `PpSql.disable_for_db_tasks = true`.
+Alternatively, run time opt out can be done by setting `PPSQL_DISABLE=1`, such as `PPSQL_DISABLE=1 rails db:migrate`.

 ### Add to Application record